CHRISCARLON/herding-cats/README.md

 **The aim of this project is simple: create a basic Python library to explore and interact with open data catalogues**.

-This will improve and speed up how people:
+This will improve and speed up how users:

 - Navigate open data catalogues
 - Find the data that they need
 - Get that data into a format and/or location for further analysis

 > [!NOTE]
 > Herding-CATs is currently under active development.
 Features may change as the project evolves.